Help us build the Front Bogie

 |Bogie Stretcher Casting|

-The part will be cast in a foundry and then will be taken to a machining shop for machining - these are the grey areas on the drawing
+The part has been cast in a foundry and then will be taken to a machining shop for machining - these are the grey areas on the drawing

 |Bogie Centre Slide|